Your participation in jury duty is important. We are committed to ensuring your safety and the safety of everyone involved.

-If you are exhibiting COVID symptoms or have been exposed to COVID 19 please contact the Jury Clerk by email at: [email protected] or by telephone: (269) 657-8200 ext.
+If you have COVID-19 symptoms or have been exposed, please contact the Jury Clerk at jury@vanburencountymi.gov or call (269) 657-8200 ext.
 2211.

 About Jury Service